Assessment of Perceived Health Care Access in a Rural Community in Rizal: A Cross-sectional Study

 Methods: This descriptive-cross sectional study included a convenience sample of 62 participants.
 The Perceived Access to Health Care Instrument was utilized.
 Frequency, percentage, mean, standard deviation, and univariate linear regression were used to analyze the data.

-Results: The study revealed that health care access in terms of approachability was rated as good, whereas availability was rated as good, and accessibility was rated as fair.
-On the other hand, the affordability of health care services was rated as good, the acceptability was rated as good while the accommodation was rated as fair.
+Results: The study revealed that health care access was rated as good in terms of approachability, availability, affordability and acceptability.
+On the other hand, accessibility and accommodation was rated as fair.
 It was also revealed that none of the demographic profiles significantly predicted the perceived access to health care

 Conclusion: Assessment of health care access is an important measure of health care equity and despite several factors previously shown to affect health care access, the results of this study showed that the participants have good access to health care in their community